kubermatic/kubeone/docs/manual-cluster-repair.md

 output (running Cloud Controller Manager will remove Node object eventually).

 ### etcd
-Even that some control-plane node is absent, there are still alive nodes, that contain healthy etcd ring members.
+Even when a control-plane node is absent, there are still other alive nodes, that contain healthy etcd ring members.
 Exec into the shell of one of those alive etcd containers:
 ```bash
 kubectl -n kube-system exec -it etcd-<ALIVE-HOSTNAME> sh
 ```